 Here is a sample bio for a management consultant.

 ________________________________________ applies expert knowledge, industry experience, and relentless energy to solving your company’s issues.
 A graduate of ____________ with a degree in __________, ______________ began his/her career at ________________ as a _______________.
 Within _____ (number of years) _________________ became ____________________ at __________ and assisted the company in achieving _______________.

 Today, ________________ specializes in working with companies in the fields of _____________ (human resources, finances, strategic planning, marketing, acquisition and implantation of new technology, facilities management, etc.)

 With more than _________ years of experience and the successful completion of more than __________ projects, _________ has the ability to work effectively with your staff, listen to their ideas and help implement the changes necessary for successful completion of the project.

 Let __________ be your consulting partner, as he/she has done for companies including __________, _________, and ________.
 His/her expertise and experience can be an incredible asset to your company and its goals.
 Contact him/her at __________ and let’s talk about what you need to make your company grow.

-In today’s modern business climate, many companies are trying to do a great deal with limited resources, attempting to stay “lean and “mean” while still achieving their goals and objectives, often without sufficient staff who possess the necessary expertise.
-Whether in the area of technology, financials, sales, marketing, or long-term planning, a crackerjack consultant is often what’s needed.
+In today’s business climate, many companies are trying to do a great deal with limited resources, attempting to stay “lean and “mean” while still achieving their goals and objectives, often without sufficient staff who possess the necessary expertise.
+Whether in the area of technology, finance, sales, marketing, human resources or long-term planning, a crackerjack consultant is often what’s needed.

 But in order to be hired, you need to convey to your potential client that you are exactly the crackerjack consultant they need.
 An effective professional biography is one of your most important marketing tools to do just that.